unahouExosite/docs/commander/README.md

 title: XMPP Commander
 ---

-<div class="messagebox warning">This API has been depricated and should not be used for new designs.</div>
+<div class="messagebox warning">This API has been deprecated and should not be used for new designs.</div>

 # Commander Chat